BDesselle/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+**The DOM is the Document Object Model.
+It is used as a bridge or API between the browser and our code.**

 2. What is an event?

+**An event is something that happens within the browser such as a mouse click or key press.
+We can listen for it to trigger our own chain of events.**

 3. What is an event listener?

+**An event listener is a piece of code that waits for a specific event to happen, and fires a callback in response to the event.**

 4. Why would we convert a NodeList into an Array?

+**We gain access to all of the Array methods, such as map, reduce and filter.**

 5. What is a component?

+**A component is a reusable piece of code that can be utilized to build as many instances of something as we want.**

 ### Git Set up